Modern yoga: Endless variety

-Modern yoga is derived in part from Haṭha yoga (one aspect of traditional yoga), with innovative practices that have taken the Indian heritage, experimented with techniques from non-Indic cultures, and radically evolved it into local forms worldwide.
+Modern yoga is derived in part from Haṭha yoga (one aspect of traditional yoga), with innovative practices that have taken the Indian heritage, experimented with techniques from non-Indic cultures, and radically adapted it into local forms worldwide.
 The scholar of religion Andrea Jain calls modern yoga "a variety of systems that developed as early as the 19th century as a [response to] capitalist production, colonial and industrial endeavors, global developments in areas ranging from metaphysics to fitness, and modern ideas and values."
 In contemporary practice, modern yoga is prescribed as a part of self-development and is believed to provide "increased beauty, strength, and flexibility as well as decreased stress".

 Modern yoga is variously viewed through "cultural prisms" including New Age religion, psychology, sports science, medicine, photography, and fashion.
 Jain states that although "hatha yoga is traditionally believed to be the ur-system of modern postural yoga, equating them does not account for the historical sources".
 According to her, asanas "only became prominent in modern yoga in the early twentieth century as a result of the dialogical exchanges between Indian reformers and nationalists and Americans and Europeans interested in health and fitness".
 In short, Jain writes, "modern yoga systems ... bear little resemblance to the yoga systems that preceded them.
 This is because [both] ... are specific to their own social contexts."